 Start by selecting a high-quality cut of beef, preferably flank steak or sirloin.
 Trim off any excess fat and marinate the meat for at least two hours in a mixture of olive oil, garlic, salt, and pepper.
 This will help enhance the flavor of the cecina.

-See also How long to cook fresh french fries in air fryer
+See also How to cook bacon in the oven without parchment paper

 Step 2: Preheating the Oven